helidon-io/helidon/docs/se/json/json.md

 #### What Code Generation Does and When to Use It

 Code generation is how Helidon automatically supports your POJOs annotated with JSON binding annotations.
-At compile time, the processor generates efficient serializers/deserializers for classes annotated with [`@Json.Entity`](/apidocs/io.helidon.json.binding/io/helidon/json/binding/Json.Entity.html).
+At compile time, the processor generates efficient serializers/deserializers for classes annotated with [`@Json.Entity`][json-entity].

 Use code generation if you want an automatic, annotation-driven mapping for your POJOs.
-If you do not enable code generation, you can still use JSON binding by implementing the conversion yourself (implement [`JsonSerializer`](/apidocs/io.helidon.json.binding/io/helidon/json/binding/JsonSerializer.html), [`JsonDeserializer`](/apidocs/io.helidon.json.binding/io/helidon/json/binding/JsonDeserializer.html), [`JsonConverter`](/apidocs/io.helidon.json.binding/io/helidon/json/binding/JsonConverter.html), or a [`JsonBindingFactory`](/apidocs/io.helidon.json.binding/io/helidon/json/binding/JsonBindingFactory.html)).
+If you do not enable code generation, you can still use JSON binding by implementing the conversion yourself (implement [`JsonSerializer`][jsonserializer], [`JsonDeserializer`][jsondeserializer], [`JsonConverter`][jsonconverter], or a [`JsonBindingFactory`][jsonbindingfactory]).

 #### Enabling Code Generation